QubitPi/jersey-webservice-template/docs/docs/elide/openapi.md

 Features Supported
 ------------------

-- **JaxRS Endpoint** - Elide ships with a customizable JaxRS endpoints that can publish one or more OpenAPI documents in both JSON or YAML.
+- **JaxRS & Spring Endpoint** - Elide ships with a customizable JaxRS endpoints that can publish one or more OpenAPI documents in both JSON or YAML.
 - **Path Discovery** - Given a set of entities to explore, Elide will generate the minimum, cycle-free, de-duplicated set of URL paths in the OpenAPI document.
 - **Filter by Primitive Attributes** - All _GET_ requests on entity collections include filter parameters for each